A visual introduction to information theory: Abstract

 \section{Abstract}

 \bf

-Though originally developed for communications engineering, information theory contains mathematical tools with numerous applications in science and engineering.
-These tools can be used to characterize the fundamental limits of data compression and transmission in the presence of noise.
-Here, we present a practical guide to key concepts in information theory, focusing on intuitions and providing visual explanations wherever possible.
+Information theory, though originally developed for communications engineering, provides mathematical tools with broad applications across science.
+These tools characterize the fundamental limits of data compression and transmission in the presence of noise.
+Here, we present a visual, intuition-driven guide to key concepts in information theory.
+We show how entropy, mutual information, and channel capacity follow from basic probability, and how they determine the shortest possible encoding of a data source and the maximum rate of reliable communication through a noisy channel.
 Our presentation assumes only a familiarity with basic probability theory.